mattoattacko/lecture-code/401-js/refactor/README.md

 **LAB:** Build a "Database / State Manager."
 Effectively, this is the old "list constructor", but using the all of the techniques from the week.
 The goal should be a list that can is stored to and retrieved from the filesystem.
 As a means of implementation, we can write "redux light" and make it a server-module and introduce that whole concept right now ... perhaps combining redux and the list? *We can use this on day 9 as well as to be a future module for storing configs or other things for future servers we write*

+... killed the bitmap in this first iteration.
+Maybe that should be the end of week lab?
+Can we roll that in with the state manager somehow?

 #### 01-node-ecosystem
   - **Lightning Talk:** Course Setup, Intro, Process, Tools, Expectations, Rubrics, How to submit code and lab assignments, etc
   - **Server Concept:** What is node and npm, package.json deep dive